 The Linux Command Line presents practical knowledge in short and sweet chapters, describing how to use the most popular operating system for DevOps engineers; Linux.

-Should you prefer, combine this read with Evi Nemeth’s UNIX and Linux System Administration Handbook (Fifth Edition).
+Combine this read with Evi Nemeth’s UNIX and Linux System Administration Handbook (Fifth Edition).

-Books on DevOps Culture
+Books On DevOps Culture

 6. Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs